grouville/dagger-serverless/examples/README.md

 ### [InlineSecret](./inline-secret)

-Directly code your lambda in your `cue` file thanks `inlineCode` field.
+Directly code your lambda in your `cue` file thanks to `inlineCode` field.
 It's the best way to fastly deploy your lambda.

 **Goal** Write inlined lambda